Chick Ship Dates

 We hatch and ship baby chicks from February through September.
-To avoid weekend layovers at the post office, we hatch and ship on Mondays and Wednesdays, although exceptions have to be made for postal holidays.
+To avoid weekend layovers at the post office, we ship on Mondays and Wednesdays.
+We make exceptions for postal holidays.

-The United States Postal Service delivers 98% of all chick or hatching egg orders on the second day after we ship.
-If your order ships on Monday, it should arrive at your local post office on Wednesday morning.
-If your order ships on Wednesday, it should arrive at your local post office on Friday morning.
+The United States Postal Service delivers 98% of all chick or hatching egg orders on the second day after we ship them.
+Therefore, if your chicks ship on Monday, they should arrive at your local post office on Wednesday morning.
+If they ship on Wednesday, they should arrive at your local post office on Friday morning.

-Ideally, you’ll want to claim your chicks or eggs at the post office, so you can get them right home.
-Yes, your carrier can and will deliver them, but the increased travel time exposes them to the risk of excessive jostling and/or extreme cold or heat.
+If at all possible, claim your chicks or eggs at the post office and bring them straight home.
+Yes, your carrier can and will deliver them.
+But the increased travel time exposes them to the risk of excessive jostling and/or extreme cold or heat.
 In fact, in July and August we temporarily suspend hatching egg shipments, because exposure to high heat reduces hatchability.

-Nearly all of Cackle Hatchery’s baby chicks are ordered and paid for in advance by customers wishing to reserve a specific ship date.
-When an order is placed and paid for, we take those expected chicks off the market, which is why some dates are sold out well ahead of time.
+Furthermore, most of our baby chicks go to customers who reserve a specific ship date and pay in advance.
+When you place your order and pay for it, we take those expected chicks off the market.
+That’s why some dates sell out well ahead of time.

-If you pre-order chicks you plan to pick up at the Cackle Hatchery store, your pickup date is the day after your reserved hatch date.
-So if your hatch date is a Monday, then you must pick up your chicks the next day (Tuesday) from 9:00 a.m. to 5:30 p.m.
-Only rarely do we allow chicks hatched on Monday to be picked up first thing Wednesday morning.
+If you pre-order chicks you plan to pick up at the Cackle Hatchery store, your pick up date is the day after your reserved hatch date.
+So if your hatch date is a Monday, you must pick up your chicks the next day (Tuesday) between 9:00 a.m. and 5:00 p.m.
+For rare exceptions we may allow pick-up of Monday’s chicks early on Wednesday morning.

 The same goes for a Wednesday hatch date.
-Chicks must be pick up on Thursday.
+Chicks must be picked up on Thursday.
 Only in a rare circumstance will we hold chicks for pickup on Friday morning.

-Your best chances of finding a good selection are on Tuesday mornings from 9:00 a.m. to noon and on Thursday mornings from 9:00 a.m. to 2:00 p.m.
-At those times we offer over-hatched chicks left over from the previous day’s shipments.
+Your best chances of finding a good selection of chicks are on Tuesday mornings from 9:00 a.m. to noon and on Thursday mornings from 9:00 a.m. to 2:00 p.m.
+At those times we offer surplus chicks left over from the previous day’s shipments.

-Sometimes Cackle Hatchery offers amazing sales on those days.
-Special sales apply on those days only, and all items on sale must be paid for and taken home that day.
+Sometimes on those days Cackle Hatchery offers amazing sales.
+Special sales apply on those days only.
+And all items on sale must be paid for and taken home that day.

 And that’s today’s news from the Cackle Coop!